-Persons facing a change in careers, in-depth workshops in interviewing, resume writing and career assessment are available.
-In addition, businesses seeking outplacement services for their employees may contact the Career Transitions program at Harper's Northeast Center, 708/459-8233.
+For persons wishing to make a job or career change, in-depth workshops in Strategic Career Planning, Career Assessment, Resume Preparation, Interviewing Skills, Job Search Strategies and Career Counseling are available.
+In addition, businesses seeking career development and outplacement services for their employees may contact the Career Transition Center at Harper's Northeast Center at 708/459-8233.